CommonDoc/codex/README.md

   [Common Lisp HyperSpec][clhs] will be generated.
 * If the symbol comes from a package that's part of the project, a link to the symbol in the proper document will be generated.
-* If the symbol belongs to an external package, a link to the [Quickdocs][qd] page will be generated.
+* If the symbol belongs to an external package, no link is generated.

 **Examples:**